Victorian Hearing Paediatric Services

-All paediatric services at Victorian Hearing are administered by experienced audiologists, who have extensive training in assessing the hearing of children of all ages.
+If you suspect your child may be exhibiting signs of hearing loss, Victorian Hearing offers a range of hearing tests for kids in order to evaluate hearing.
+All paediatric audiologist services are administered by experienced audiologists who have extensive training in assessing the hearing of children of all ages.

-– Visually Re-enforced Orientation Audiometry, or VROA, is used from around the ages of 6 months until the child’s attention span is long enough for them to be able to move onto Play Audiometry (generally around 2 ½ – 3 ½ years).
+VROA is a hearing test for kids that’s used from around the age of 6 months until the child’s attention span is long enough for them to be able to move onto Play Audiometry (generally around 2 ½ – 3 ½ years).

-This test can detectwhether there is fluid behind the eardrum; a perforation of the eardrum; Eustachian tube dysfunction; a grommet insitu or blocked, causing or exacerbating hearing loss.
+This hearing test for kids can detect whether there is fluid behind the eardrum, a perforation of the eardrum, Eustachian tube dysfunction, a grommet insitu, or a blockage causing or exacerbating hearing loss.

-– Speech Reception Testing: The two main tests of speech reception ability used at Victorian Hearing are the Kendall Toy Test, and Speech Reception Threshold (SRT).
+The two main tests of speech reception ability used by our paediatric audiologist are the Kendall Toy Test, and Speech Reception Threshold (SRT).

-– Kendall Toy Test or KTT is a test which identifies a child’s ability to correctly point out a specific toy when its name is spoken at a minimal voice level, usually 40 dB(A).
-The child cannot lip read as the speaker will hide their face when talking, and the toys tend to be common toys that a two-year old could identify.
+This is a hearing test for children that identifies a child’s ability to correctly point out a specific toy when its name is spoken at a minimal voice level, usually 40 dB(A).
+The child cannot lip read, as the speaker will hide their face when talking, and the toys tend to be common toys that a two-year old could identify.

 To get your child’s hearing evaluated with a hearing test for children, arrange an appointment with a Victorian Hearing child audiologist today.
 Call 1300 736 995, or submit an online enquiry to request more information.